maptimeLA/storymap_tutorial/README.md

 10. In the `Source` option, select master branch and hit save.
 ![image](https://cloud.githubusercontent.com/assets/6407796/26274336/800bc0d2-3cfc-11e7-9db4-d4858a2283c2.png)
 11. The page will reload and scroll back down to the `Github Pages` section, you will see a note that says, `Your site is ready to be published at...' with a link.
 This is your link to your pages which you can hand out to friends and family.
+12. Now we need copy this link and change it at the front page, know as the `readme`.
+Copy the link, scroll up and select the `storymap_tutorial` name next to your username.
+This will take you to the readme.
+13. At the top of the page you will see `Demonstration Map https://maptimela.github.io/storymap` this needs to be updated with your link.
+To change it click on the edit button on the far right of the page and replace the link with yours and save.
+14. Now you have a link to a live web map you can modify!
+Click on it and see a storymap of LA!
+(Note: It may take Github a minute or so to reflect the changes to your account, the map may not load.
+Give it some time and it should appear.)